March 13th, 2026

 Sitting here on this balcony, I’m reminded again that I’m living in a country where freedom — even complicated freedom — still exists.

-Hearing that sound drift up the valley this morning brought back a memory from about ten years ago.
+Hearing that sound drift up the valley brought back a memory from about ten years ago.
 I became curious about Islam and started writing down questions and looking for answers.
 One rule guided the whole process: any question I asked about Islam, I also had to ask of my own faith — Christianity.

 When my little “study” was finished, I invited a group of special mom friends — women I had studied the Bible with for years — to walk through it with me.
-I’ve always believed the best way to really learn something is to commit to teach it… which basically meant they graciously agreed to listen and help me talk it through.
-If they happen to read this, they know exactly who they are :-)
+I’ve always believed the best way to really learn something is to commit to teaching it… which basically meant they graciously agreed to listen and help me talk it through.
+If they happen to read this, they know exactly who they are :-).

 One thing we learned was about the Five Pillars of Islam.
 One of those pillars is prayer.
-Practicing Muslims pause five times a day — wherever they are — turning their attention toward God.
+Practicing Muslims pause five times a day — wherever they are — turning their attention toward Allah.
 Near a mosque, the call is broadcast so people know when it is time.

 As we talked about that, I challenged my friends with a small experiment.